-You may think that user owned networks have existed for a long time given that you can invest in the stock of a company but it’s not the same thing.
+You may think that user-owned networks have existed for a long time, given that you can invest in a company’s stock, but it’s not the same.
 Investing in companies requires far more barriers to entry than participating in a network does.
 This concept is best described with a simple thought experiment: Imagine being paid in Facebook shares based on the value you brought to the platform.
-This new model of user engagement incentivizes value creation and ultimately beckons a better Facebook for all users of the network.
+Although it can be difficult to quantify value, this new user engagement model incentivizes value creation and ultimately beckons a better Facebook for all network users.
 This benefits the users and Facebook.
 Win-win.
 So why wouldn’t Facebook do this?

-First of all, Facebook went live in 2004 which was more than a decade before Ethereum’s private sale.
-Ethereum was the first programmable blockchain in the sense that it enabled smart contracts and its innovations were necessary for user owned networks to be possible.
-Smart contracts enabled the ERC20 and ERC721 standards to exist, which have since changed the entire crypto landscape.
+First of all, Facebook went live in 2004, which was more than a decade before Ethereum’s private sale.
+Ethereum was the first programmable blockchain because it enabled smart contracts and its innovations were necessary for user-owned networks to be possible.
+Smart contracts allowed the ERC20 and ERC721 standards to exist, which have since changed the entire crypto landscape.

 ERC20 & ERC721 Standards

-These standards have inspired others and have been implemented across other chains including Solana, Terra, and Avalanche.
-In each of these cases, users now have the ability to own the network they are a part of.
-There were no standards even remotely similar to these that existed when Facebook hit the market, as there were no blockchains for these standards to operate on.
-Facebook has operated and helped pioneer the Web 2 model of generating cash flow which focuses on advertising monetization and the collecting and selling of user data.
+These standards have inspired others and have been implemented across other chains, including Solana, Terra, and Avalanche.
+In each of these cases, users can now own the network they are a part of – at least in some senses.
+No standards even remotely similar to these existed when Facebook hit the market, as there were no blockchains for these standards to operate on.
+Facebook has operated and helped pioneer the Web 2 model of generating cash flow which focuses on advertising monetization and collecting and selling user data.

 Cryptocurrency as Equity

-If you were to go to most financial advisors right now and ask them how to position your portfolio with regards to cryptocurrencies and equities, your answer would probably be 95% equities and 5% crypto or even 0% crypto.
-This draws a clear line in the sand between cryptocurrencies and equities when they are actually more alike than they are different.
+If you go to most financial advisors right now and ask them how to position your portfolio with regard to cryptocurrencies and equities, your answer would probably be 95% equities and 5% crypto or even 0% crypto.
+This draws a clear line in the sand between cryptocurrencies and equities when they are more alike than they are different.

-Of course, each of these tokens have their own use cases, tokenomics, and distribution and should be diligently researched before speculated on.
+Each of these tokens has its use case, tokenomics, and distribution schedule that should be diligently researched before being speculated upon.

-This bubble, which was relatively similar to the Tech Bubble but at a much smaller scale, displayed the excitement that people had in regards to how projects and companies could now raise money.
-Some were raising a lot of money, and this attracted quite a few nefarious actors and influencers like John McAfee and Floyd Mayweather who promoted garbage.
+This bubble, which was relatively similar to the Tech Bubble but at a much smaller scale, displayed the excitement that people had in regard to how projects and companies could now raise money.
+Some were raising a lot of money, which attracted a few nefarious actors and influencers like John McAfee and Floyd Mayweather, who promoted garbage.
 The ICO industry has since evolved into multiple variations of ICOs that each serve different purposes.
-These will have lasting impacts on Web 3’s fundraising and development going forward.
+These will impact Web 3’s fundraising and development going forward.

-For the record, there are still far too many nefarious influencers promoting garbage.
+For the record, there are still **far too many nefarious influencers promoting garbage.
 Kim Kardashian promoted Ethereum Max.
-Influencers like BitBoy are constantly exposed for malfeasance.
-When there is money involved, anything can happen so be wary who you follow.
+Influencers like BitBoy are constantly exposed to malfeasance.
+When money is involved, anything can happen, so be wary of who you follow.

 ICO / IDO / ITO / IAO / Etc.

-ICOs are a spin off of Initial Public Offerings (IPOs), which is the traditional method of large scale fundraising for companies looking to enter the public markets, so it’s not surprising that there are so many spin offs of ICOs.
+ICOs are a spin-off of Initial Public Offerings (IPOs), the traditional method of large-scale fundraising for companies looking to enter the public markets.
+So, it’s not surprising that there are so many spin-offs of ICOs.
 These include but are not limited to the following:

 NFTs have endless utilities.
 Just think of them as a medium to facilitate digital ownership.
-Their fundraising potential has only begun to be tapped and will likely affect how many projects finance their operations going forward.
+Their fundraising potential has only begun to be tapped and will likely affect how many projects finance their operations.

-Aurory recently issued 10,000 Aurorians which have become one of the most traded NFT projects on Solana.
+Aurory recently issued 10,000 Aurorians, becoming one of the most traded NFT projects on Solana.
 This resulted in 1,000 SOL (~$180,000) in minting sales and passive, perpetual income due to secondary sales.

 Then the developing team raised over $108 million with an IDO.

-Anyone who minted and held an Aurorian has experienced significant price appreciation, a personal relation to all the other people who own (and perhaps identify) with Aurorians, and now this community has a financial stake in the development of the project.
+Anyone who minted and held an Aurorian has experienced significant price appreciation, personal relationships with others who own (and perhaps identify) with Aurorians, and a financial stake in the project’s development.